bismuthfoundation/Roadmap/README.md

 As activities are completed, they are moved down to the "Completed" list.
 This document should be updated fairly frequently.

+> Note: PoW fork on October 8 was not planned in this Roadmap.
+Needed much research, tests and energy.
+Was needed to avoid centralization, see https://github.com/bismuthfoundation/mining-algos/blob/master/Docs/Fork-FAQ.md for more info

 ## Short-Term (0-3 months)
 Below is a list of activities, features and projects expected to be completed within 3 months:
 * Run bounty projects, improve dev doc, attract new devs on side projects